wojtekgoo/wojtekgoo.github.io/_posts/2022-01-04-HEVD_Stack_Overflow.md

 ![IrpDeviceIoCtlHandler source code](/assets/img/code_IrpDeviceIoCtlHandler.png)
 *source code of the IrpDeviceIoCtlHandler*

 Driver will execute the <code>BufferOverflowStackIoctlHandler</code> function, in case of *HEVD_IOCTL_BUFFER_OVERFLOW_STACK* value in the switch statement. *HEVD_IOCTL_BUFFER_OVERFLOW_STACK* is a macro that corresponds to the IOCTL with 0x800 function code in it.
 So in order to trigger the vulnerability, we need to use 0x800 in the IOCTL creation.
+Other IOCTL sections are constant: *FILE_DEVICE_UNKNOWN, METHOD_NEITHER, FILE_ANY_ACCESS*

 ![IOCTL definitions](/assets/img/code_IOCTL_definitions.png)
 *IOCTL definitions*